novahaus/halley.js/README.md

 <div>
   <p>
     Halley is a Javascript library components that facilitate web development, with easy-to-use, fairly free modules for the purpose of being minimalist.
+    Remembering that this project aims to help our Front-End community and also to improve the capacity of the participants, if you found any bug or improvement that you can do, contact us !!!<br />
   </p>
 </div>